mircealungu/mircea/essays/bitcoin-a-reminder.md

 # Bitcoin - a Reminder of the Importance of Trust

-And it is also a fascinatingly smart consensus algorithm.
-But is also a fantastic reminder of the importance of trust.
+Bitcoin and the blockchain-based algorithm that it is built on is a fascinatingly smart consensus algorithm.
+A beautiful piece of engineering.
+But it is also a fantastic reminder of the importance of trust.

 Let me explain.